xauravww/free-image-gen-api/README.md

 To run locally without Docker:

 1. Install dependencies: `npm install`
+2. Copy `.env.example` to `.env` and configure environment variables
-2. Run the server: `node server.js`
+3. Run the server: `node server.js`

 Make sure you have the necessary system dependencies for Puppeteer and Xvfb.